bjornmeansbear/lectureScripts/ClimateDesigners.md

 How can a designer help any of them?

 can you work as a GDer at General Electric? trying to get on the wind turbine team or something?

+## A Conclusion

+Success equals climate designers not needing to exist... designer becomes synonymous w/ climate designers; we end up with design and bad design; if you aren't taking into consideration the climate, sustainability at large, you are making bad design regardless of aesthetics, etc...
+Take those things into account, you're just making design, it would become the bare minimum of success, did you use a grid? did you sequester carbon? did you match your aesthetic to you audience? just become a regular aspect of design.

+Success also equals all designed objects signalling their sustainability in some way.
+While modernism doesn't feel particularly avant garde or ideology driven any more; once upon a time to have a sleek tea kettle was meant to really mean something!

+???

+≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠

 ## Climate Designers [dot] org